Wea017net/GkmStatus/README_en.md

 <h1 align="center">GkmStatus (学マステータス)</h1>

 <p align="center">
-An unofficial fan-made application that displays your <i>Gakuen Idolmaster</i> player information on your Discord activity.
+An unofficial fan-made application that displays your THE iDOLM@STER Gakuen player information on your Discord activity.
 </p>

 <p align="center">